Last modified on December 20th, 2021

 Online applications mean that a renter may apply and pay the application before they arrive for their showing, or even during the showing itself.
-With instant tenant screening that provides credit, eviction, and criminal reports, prospective renters who meet the screening criteria can be given an “approved” rental decision on-the-spot.
+With instant tenant screening that provides credit, eviction, and criminal reports, prospective renters who meet the screening criteria can be given an “approved” rental result on-the-spot.

-This will make it possible for your property to win more new residents, since prospects will be less likely to apply at similar properties while they wait for a decision.
+This will make it possible for your property to win more new residents, since prospects will be less likely to apply at similar properties while they wait for a result.
 Instead, an approved applicant can sign the lease right away.
 Or, if they need time to decide, they may submit a signed lease later on from anywhere, without the inconvenience of scanning, faxing, or returning a signed paper lease.

 Let Residents Pay Their Way

 Today’s renters expect to be able to do everything online, and that includes paying rent.
 By allowing your renters to pay online, you’ll save them a trip to the drop box, front office, or even the post office.
 They’ll appreciate the convenience of being able to pay from anywhere using their computer or a smartphone,

 Online rent payments also save time and costs associated with paper checks, money orders, or even cash payments — many companies have been able to cut the time spent on rent week activities in half, since online payments drastically simplify reconciliation and reporting.
 And finally, online payment options reduce the instance of human error in data entry, ensuring 100% accuracy.

 Yet another experience that can be improved for your residents (and staff) is maintenance requests.